 <my-heroes>element to the app template just below the heading so you still see the heroes.

 AppModuleso Angular recognizes the

-providersarray since it has been promoted.
+providersarray since it was promoted.

 - Add the supporting

-Our first draft looks like this:
+The first draft looks like this:

-The app still runs and still displays heroes.
+The app still runs and displays heroes.